Navigated to excel-csv-converter-performance

 1M rows10.1s99,010~40 MBEnterprise exports, transaction histories

-Full test config: Chrome 120 (stable at time of testing, February 2026) · macOS 14 Sonoma · Apple M1 Pro, 16 GB unified memory · File type: Excel (.xlsx), mixed data types: text, integer, float, ISO date, boolean · Method: 5 runs per scenario — highest and lowest discarded — median reported · ±15–20% depending on hardware, browser version, and file data complexity
+Test environment: Chrome 120 (stable at time of testing, February 2026) · macOS 14 Sonoma · Apple M1 Pro, 16 GB unified memory ·File type: Excel (.xlsx), mixed data types: text, integer, float, ISO date, boolean · Method: 5 runs per scenario — highest and lowest discarded — median reported · ±15–20% depending on hardware, browser version, and file data complexity

 Performance Visualized